 and economical than standard heating options, but there’s still a significant

-cost to firewood, including time and labor.
 In early November, Lake Stevens had its first cold snap

 of the year, with temperatures dropping into the 20s.
 That’s what prompted